Matthew-Hurrell/viva-la-nacho/README.md

 #### Log Out

-A user can navigate to the log out page via the site navigation bars if they are logged in.
-They are promted on this page to confirm they wish to log out.
-Upon confirmation the user is logged out and redirected to the homepage.
+A user can navigate to the log-out page via the site navigation bars if they are logged in.
+They are prompted on this page to confirm they wish to log out.
+Upon confirmation, the user is logged out and redirected to the homepage.
 If the user instead clicks the 'I'm still hungry' button they are just redirected back to the homepage but not logged out.
 The styling and background image is consistent with the other authorisation pages for coherence.

 ![Log Out](readme/assets/images/log-out.png)